UCD Sutherland School of Law Doctoral Scholarships

 - Academic references: Please note that it is your responsibility to contact your referees to ensure that references are received before the closing date for this scholarship.

-If you have any queries on the application process or scholarships please contact Ms. McCabe at the above email address.
+If you have queries on the scholarships please contact Ms. McCabe at the above email address.

-All applicants will be notified of the outcome of the decision of the scholarship committee.
+All applicants will be notified of the decision of the scholarship committee.
 No correspondence will be entered into about the committee’s decision.
 Applicants not awarded a scholarship may be offered a place on the PhD programme.